 There are six main groups of fats:

 Saturated fatty acids (SFAs) have no double bonds in their structure.
 They’re most commonly found in meat and dairy products, but are also in some plant fats.
-SFAs have been given a bad reputation in the past due to observational studies that have linked their intake to an increased risk of cardiovascular disease (CVD) by increasing blood cholesterol levels.
-However, there’s more recent information which may indicate that this isn’t the case.
+Although SFAs are not essential, they can be part of a balanced diet, although not at the expense of monounsaturated or polyunsaturated fats.
+SFAs have been controversial and have had a bad reputation due to studies that have linked a high intake with an increased risk of cardiovascular disease (CVD) by increasing blood cholesterol levels.
+However, this may have been due to other dietary factors and there is evidence that indicates that this isn’t the case[2-4].

 Polyunsaturated fatty acids (PUFAs) have more than one double bond in their structure.
 There are two types; omega-6 and omega-3 PUFAs.
-As a general rule, increasing levels of PUFAs in our diet has been shown to help reduce total blood cholesterol[6, 7].
+As a general rule, increasing levels of PUFAs in our diet has been shown to help reduce total blood cholesterol[9, 10].
 However, this also means the good HDLs may be reduced.

 Omega-6 fatty acids are found in a wide range of nut and seed oils, and in foods of plant origin.
 Due to their cheap cost of production, many heavily processed junk foods are also high in omega-6s.